 SAN FRANCISCO, Calif.
-(October 19, 2018) -- OmniSci, the Extreme Analytics platform provider, today announced it will present at the NVIDIA GPU Technology Conference, October 22-24, 2018 in Washington DC, on how extreme analytics technology, capable of immense speed and scale, can help fight the opioid health crisis facing the United States.
+(October 19, 2018) -- OmniSci, the pioneer in GPU-accelerated analytics, today announced it will present at the NVIDIA GPU Technology Conference, October 22-24, 2018 in Washington DC, on how extreme analytics technology, capable of immense speed and scale, can help fight the opioid health crisis facing the United States.

 The U.S. government produces some of the most socially-impactful and politically-powerful data in the world.
 By combining and interpreting opiate usage data against industry datasets using OmniSci’s extreme analytics platform, data scientists and analysts can derive fresh insights for public health services, abuse/overdose prevention, and criminal prosecution.

 “The upcoming OmniSci presentation, indicative of the power of extreme analytics to address social problems like opioid abuse, illustrates just one of the many ways Big Data can now be interrogated at the speed of thought,” said Todd Mostak, CEO and Co-founder of OmniSci.
 “The power of GPU-driven analytics to analyze billions of rows of data in milliseconds is truly transformative—and something we will show clearly in the October 24 session.”

 Starting with geospatial data, OmniSci’s platform can parse insight from dozens of datasets with precision.
 For example, analysts can create random polygons around specific geographic areas to determine which doctors, in which specialties, are prescribing specific quantities of opioids in selected cities, broken out by the drug prescribed.
 Data can also be used to improve public health remedies by determining what specific resources and services are needed in various areas, down to specific zip codes.